Flu (seasonal) – including symptoms, treatment and prevention

 (time between becoming infected and developing symptoms)

-Average of 2 days for seasonal influenza (range 1 to 4 days).
+Average of 2 days for the flu (range 1 to 4 days).

 (time during which an infected person can infect others)